 We have a matching photo, looking west, that shows a hill to the west that's generally known as Capitol Hill — That hill is visible in the photo, just below, of the Roland bridge.

-The Roland bridge was evidently not yet built at the time of this photo.
+The Roland bridge was evidently not yet built when this photo was taken c1908.

 More on this trestle later (ie what happened to it).